Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

 Successful \analysisagent runs share three characteristics: (i)~early convergence on a working container (typically within \cycConvergenceCycles{} cycles), (ii)~incremental stage-by-stage progress with targeted error recovery, and (iii)~evidence production and validation at each stage.

-\paragraph{Example: KLEE on masscan (DeepSeek-V3.2)} The agent applies KLEE to masscan, a C port scanner, completing in 29 cycles (\$0.39, 12\,min).
-Tool setup consumes 14~cycles resolving three dependency issues (TCMalloc, SQLite3, klee-uclibc) through pragmatic workarounds.
-The agent then identifies \texttt{massip\_parse\_ipv4} as a suitable entry point, prepares a KLEE driver with a symbolic buffer, compiles to LLVM bitcode, and runs KLEE with a 30-second limit.
-The run produces 28~completed test paths and 172~partial paths, confirmed by the LLM-as-judge validator via \texttt{.ktest} files.
+\paragraph{Example: KLEE on masscan (DeepSeek-V3.2)} The agent applies KLEE to masscan, a C port scanner, in 29 cycles (\$0.39, 12\,min).
+After spending 14~cycles on dependency resolution (TCMalloc, SQLite3, klee-uclibc), it identifies \texttt{massip\_parse\_ipv4} as an entry point, compiles to LLVM bitcode, and runs KLEE, producing 28~completed and 172~partial test paths confirmed by the validator.

-\paragraph{Example: WALA on JMH (Gemini-3-Flash)} The agent produces a WALA call graph for JMH in 30 cycles (\$0.34, 12\,min).
-It selectively builds only the three required Java modules after the full build failed, then writes a CHA driver from scratch, resolving five API mismatches via JAR introspection.
-The final call graph contains 92K~nodes and 2.9M~edges.